 - ⅓ cup red wine vinegar

-- 3 Tbsp. reduced sodium tamari (or soy sauce)
+- 3 tablespoons reduced sodium tamari (or soy sauce)

-- 1 Tbsp. finely grated fresh ginger root
+- 1 tablespoon finely grated fresh ginger root

 - 2 cups shredded lacinato kale or romaine lettuce (if using kale, remove stems before shredding)